Equilibria in Network Constrained Markets with System Operator: Model and problem statement

-\begin{remark} The general form of the production cost functions $\cost_i(x_i)$ that we consider encompasses both the following scenarios: one in which producers incur separate costs for the quantities sold in the various markets, and another one in which they incur a single, aggregate cost that only depends on the sum of the quantities sold across the various markets.
-For instance, in Example \ref{ex:Walrasian}, if $\Theta^{(i)}$ is a nonnegative diagonal matrix, then the cost function of producer $i$ reduces to i.e., the sum of separate quadratic costs of the quantities sold on the different markets.
-On the other hand, fr a rank-$1$ symmetric nonnegative matrix $\Theta^{(i)}=\eta\gamma^{(i)}(\gamma^{(i)})'$ for some $\eta>0$, the cost function of producer $i$ reduces to i.e., it is a quadratic function of the weighted sum $\sum_{j\in\mc M}\gamma^{(i)}_jx_{ij}$ of the quantities sold on the different markets. \end{remark}
+\begin{remark} The general form of the production cost functions $\cost_i(x_i)$ that we consider encompasses two scenarios: \tcb{(i) producers incur separate costs for quantities sold in different markets, and (ii) producers face a single, non-separable aggregate cost that depends on all quantities sold across markets (e.g., a weighted sum).
+The first scenario is particularly relevant for electricity markets, where power can be supplied at a node only by generation physically connected to it, and costs reflect the local plant’s production technology.
+The second scenario covers the framework considered in network Cournot competition \cite{a14, Bimpikis2014}, which typically assumes non-separable costs, and more broadly captures decentralized markets in which decentralization arises from fragmented trading venues rather than physical constraints \cite{malamud2017decentralized}. } For instance, \tcb{consider, for a producer $i$ in $\mc N$, the quadratic cost function \be \cost_i(x_i)=\sum_{j,k\in\mc M}x_{ik}\costpar_{jk}^{(i)}x_{ij}+\sum_{j\in\mc M}\gamma^{(i)}_{j}x_{ij}\,,\ee where $\costpar^{(i)}=(\costpar^{(i)}_{jk})$ in $\R_+^{m\times m}$ is a symmetric nonnegative semi-definite matrix and $\gamma^{(i)}$ in $\R_+^m$ is a nonnegative vector.
+I}f $\costpar^{(i)}$ is a nonnegative diagonal matrix, then the cost function of producer $i$ reduces to i.e., the sum of separate quadratic costs of the quantities sold on the different markets.
+On the other hand, for a rank-$1$ symmetric nonnegative matrix $\costpar^{(i)}=\eta\gamma^{(i)}(\gamma^{(i)})'$ for some $\eta>0$, the cost function of producer $i$ reduces to i.e., it is a quadratic function of the weighted sum $\sum_{j\in\mc M}\gamma^{(i)}_jx_{ij}$ of the quantities sold on the different markets. \end{remark}